CGGOxford/Opossum/README.md

     python Opossum.py --BamFile=input.bam --OutFile=output.bam

-Opossum has been tested to work with BAM files that have been aligned with TopHat and Star.
-Whether or not the aligner uses soft clips should be specified with the parameter *SoftClipsExist* (set *False* for TopHat, *True* for Star).
+Opossum has been tested to work with BAM files that have been aligned with TopHat and STAR.
+Whether or not the aligner uses soft clips should be specified with the parameter *SoftClipsExist* (set *False* for TopHat, *True* for STAR).

 The BAM file given as input to Opossum should be sorted according to read position.
 The reads should include the MD tag in the optional field.
+This can be done during alignment with STAR using `--outSAMattributes NH HI AS nM MD`.

-If MD tags have not been provided, they can be generated as follows:
+If a BAM file without MD tags already exists, they can be added as follows:

 ```bash
 samtools calmd -b input.bam ref.fasta > opossum_input.bam
 ```

-where input.bam is your file missing MD tags, ref.fasta is the reference fasta file, and oppossum_input.bam is a BAM file Opossum can use.
+where input.bam is the file missing MD tags, ref.fasta is the reference fasta file, and opossum_input.bam is a BAM file Opossum can use.

 Opossum does not currently handle reads with hard clips and these will be discarded.